Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

   - SIG opinion: in 90% of the cases, it takes less time to update, than to figure out whether you are vulnerable or not.
 So just do it.
 The other 10% contains frameworks that are used everywhere, or a major update, or systems that have no test code and a rigid pre-release manual testing setup).
 Those 10% can do the investigation into whether they are actually vulnerable.
 - Objection: Updating is hard because we need to manually re-test our entire system / get approval / wait for the next quarterly release / are not using a package manager
   - SIG opinion: You have bigger problems than outdated libraries.
 Update the most important vulnerable dependencies, and invest in test automation and your development process.
-- Objection: It's a bad practice to be on the latest version all the time, they tend to be unstable and contain bugs.
+- Objection: It is a bad practice to be on the latest version all the time, they tend to be unstable and contain bugs.
-  - SIG opinion: Agree (although it's not that bad in practice).
+  - SIG opinion: Agree (although it is not that bad in practice).
 This is why we do not recommend to have everything green for Freshness, and everything less than 1 month not updated is still green.

 --- -->